Our network members include:

 [email protected] I am a Perinatal Practitioner and MA student with a particular interest in the experiences of the transition to motherhood for refugee, asylum seeking and migrant women.

-Stephanie Heys, University of Manchester
+Stephanie Heys, University of Central Lancashire

 [email protected] I am a nurse and midwife by background and work as a lecturer, for the CQC as a specialist advisor and am a PhD student.
 My PhD focuses on improving care practices for disadvantaged and vulnerable women (including migrant women).
 I am also involved in research around South Asian women and maternity care experiences in the UK.